jperez3/taccoform-blog/hugo/content/posts/TFM_P4.md

 # Overview

 Now on to everyone's favorite topic...
 Documentation.
-Some people think documenation is a waste of time and that it's going to be out of date as soon as the ink dries.
+Some people think documentation is a waste of time and that it's going to be out of date as soon as the ink dries.
 I understand that frustration, documentation is **not** easy.
 It takes a lot of effort to create the initial documentation, gather feedback, and update the documentation when changes happen.
 It can feel like an uphill battle.
-The alternative is no documenation and everyone steps on the same rake.
+The alternative is no documentation and everyone steps on the same rake.
 Today we'll go over why it's important to document your Terraform modules and how to do it.

 ## Lesson